unibo-spe/spe-slides/content/04-build-automation/_generator.md

 Gradle provides a way to define project-wise build APIs using a special `buildSrc` folder
 * Requires a Gradle configuration file
-    * What it actually does will be clearer in future
+    * What it actually does will be clearer in the future

 {{% multicol %}}
 {{% col %}}